169 Marlborough

 In June of 1928, Eliza Cabot acquired 167 Marlborough.
 The Cabots remodeled the house and leased it to others.

-In June of 1929, George Cabot applied for (and subsequently received) permission to widen and to cut two new windows into an existing ell at the rear of the property.
+In June of 1929, George Cabot applied for (and subsequently received) permission to widen and to cut two new windows in the existing rear ell at 169 Marlborough.
 The remodeling was designed by architects Bigelow, Wadsworth, Hubbard, and Smith.

 Edward C. Cabot continued to live with his parents at 169 Marlborough until his marriage in June of 1933 to Harriet Ropes.
 After their marriage, they lived at 5 Chestnut.
 He was a geologist and served as curator of the Harvard Geological Museum; he later moved to Taos, New Mexico, where he published a newspaper.